CodeWeaverCW/EXTRA/README.txt

 	inside your block of code to insert a number N, increasing by M each iteration.

 	In fact, you can use the new @{//} expression too, and they will be evaluated for each repetition.
-To enable looping over arrays, the local variable `_R` counts each repetition, starting from zero.
+To enable looping over arrays, the local variable `$R` counts each repetition, starting from zero.

 	N -- in @REP N -- can even be a JavaScript expression.
 It just must return